manas007/ml-algorithms-python/README.md

 # ML Algorithms in Python
-This repo will consist of the implementation of ML algorithms as laid out in the book : MACHINE LEARNING WITH PYTORCH AND SCIKIT-LEARN.
+This repo will consist of the implementation of ML algorithms as laid out in the book: *MACHINE LEARNING WITH PYTORCH AND SCIKIT-LEARN*.
 The code is supplemented with comments for understanding.

 ## Learn in the following order